 2. When should you start studying for the MCAT?

-If you can afford it, you should consider signing up for an MCAT prep course which also lasts around 4 months and will help you get way beyond 500 points.
-The best courses of this kind come from Princeton Review and Kaplan.
+If you can afford it, consider signing up for an MCAT prep course which also lasts around 4 months and will help you get way beyond 500 points.
+The best courses come from Princeton Review and Kaplan.

 3. How long will you need to be fully prepared?

-According to the AAMC, on average, students need around 400 hours of study over the course of four months.
+According to the AAMC, on average, students need around 400 hours of study over four months.
 This translates to roughly 3,5 hours of study per day.